 Using Form 1040-A Can Qualify a Student for the Simple Needs Test

-Parents and college students who are eligible to file the shorter Forms 1040-EZ or 1040-A at tax time might also qualify for the Simplified Needs Test that determines college financial aid.
-Filing these forms can exclude parents' and students' assets from the calculation of federal financial aid, so you might want to consider using one of these shorter and easier tax forms.
+Parents and college students who were eligible to file the shorter Forms 1040-EZ or 1040-A at tax time might also have qualified for the Simplified Needs Test that determines college financial aid.
+Filing these forms could exclude parents' and students' assets from the calculation of federal financial aid.

 What Is the Simplified Needs Test?

 Qualifying for the Simplified Needs Test (SNT) means that a college student might receive a larger financial aid package.
 Taxpayers who would otherwise benefit from itemizing their deductions or filing the 1040 long-form instead might realize a greater benefit from filing the short form if doing so would result in substantially increased financial aid.